 The Nave’s Twelve Statues

 Once you have recovered your breath from looking at the altar pieces, then you will be left breathless once more by the dozen statues of the apostles lining the nave.
-In these marble statues, we have St Paul replacing Judas Iskariot.
+Among these marble statues, we have St Paul replacing Judas Iskariot.

 These statues, all masterpieces, were made by the Danish sculptor Bertel Thorvaldsen.
 Take the time to appreciate them and you’ll notice the details in their poses and how much it really characterizes the nature of the apostles themselves.
 Without being intrusive nor commanding attention away from the altar area, they do a great job of supplementing the altar’s masterpieces.

 There is something to be said for the power that simplicity can invoke.
-Visit Copenhagen’s Church of our lady and you will understand.
+Visit Copenhagen’s Church of Our Lady and you will understand.